 What is a phoneme?

-It is the smallest unit of sound and a piece of terminology that children like to use and should be taught.
+It is the smallest unit of sound.
 At first it will equate with a letter sound but later on will include the digraphs.
-For example `rain’ has three phonemes, / r / ai / n.
+For example ‘cat’ has 3 phonemes, ‘it” has 2 phonemes ‘rain’ also has three phonemes (three sounds), / r / ai / n.

 What is a grapheme?